-- (I) Inert gas piping systems shall not pass through accommodation, service and control station spaces. - (J) In combination carriers, the arrangement to isolate the slop tanks containing oil or oil residues from other tanks shall consist of blank flanges which will remain in position at all times when cargoes other than oil are being carried except as provided for in the relevant section of the Guidelines on Inert Gas Systems (MSC/Circ.353 and MSC/Circ.387). - (K) Piping of inert gas system shall have electrical continuity over their entire lengths including couplings and flanges (except shore connections) and be so designed as to minimize the risk of ignition from the generation of static electricity by itself.
+- (I) Inert gas piping systems shall not pass through accommodation, service and control station - spaces.
+(J) In combination carriers, the arrangement to isolate the slop tanks containing oil or oil residues from other tanks shall consist of blank flanges which will remain in position at all times when cargoes other than oil are being carried except as provided for in the relevant section of the Guidelines on Inert Gas Systems (MSC/Circ.353 and MSC/Circ.387). - (K) Piping of inert gas system shall have electrical continuity over their entire lengths including couplings and flanges (except shore connections) and be so designed as to minimize the risk of ignition from the generation of static electricity by itself.
 (2019) - (11) Indicators and alarms - (A) The operation status of the inert gas system shall be indicated in a control panel.
 The operational status of the inert gas system is to be based on indication that inert gas is being supplied downstream of the gas regulating valve and on the pressure or flow of the inert gas mains downstream of the non-return devices.
 However, the operational status of the IG system is not to be considered to require additional indicators and alarms other than those specified in the 2 (11) and 3 (7) or 4 (9), as appropriate.
-(2019) - (B) Instrumentation shall be fitted for continuously indicating and permanently recording, when inert gas is being supplied:(a) the pressure of the inert gas supply mains forward of the non-return devices; and(b) the oxygen content of the inert gas. - (C) The indicating and recording devices shall be placed in the cargo control room where provided.
+(2019) - (B) Instrumentation shall be fitted for continuously indicating and permanently recording, when inert gas is being supplied:(a) the pressure of the inert gas supply mains forward of the non-return devices; and - (a) the pressure of the inert gas supply mains forward of the non-return devices; and(b) the oxygen content of the inert gas. - (C) The indicating and recording devices shall be placed in the cargo control room where provided.
 But where no cargo control room is provided, they shall be placed in a position easily accessible to the officer in charge of cargo operations. - (D) In addition, meters shall be fitted: